Pants distances of knotted surfaces in 4-manifolds: Introduction

 In the following years, versions of the $\Lcal$-invariant for other 4-dimensional structures have appeared in the literature.
 Castro, Islambouli, Miller, and Tomova used the arc-cut complex and relative trisections to define $\Lcal$-invariants of compact 4-manifolds with boundary \cite{castro2022relative}.
 Blair, Campisi, Taylor, and Tomova used the pants complex and bridge trisections to define the $\Lcal$-invariant of knotted surfaces in $S^4$ \cite{blair2020kirby}.
 Aranda, Pongtanapaisan, and Zhang used the dual curve complex and bridge trisections to define a new $\Lcal^*$-invariant for knotted surfaces in $S^4$ \cite{aranda2022bounds}.
 Besides their motivation, all $\Lcal$-invariants above share a common trait: they all detect the simpler topology.
 For example, it has been proved that the \hbox{$\Lcal$-invariant} of a surface in $S^4$ can be used to detect when a knotted surface is not prime or smoothly unknotted \cite{blair2020kirby}.
 These results indicate that $\Lcal$ may offer new insights into the smooth topology in four dimensions.

 The aim of this paper is to introduce generalizations of the $\Lcal$-invariants of \cite{blair2020kirby} and \cite{aranda2022bounds} for knotted surfaces in arbitrary 4-manifolds.
 Our new invariants (see \autoref{sec:invariants}), denoted by $\Lcal_n^*$ and $\Lcal_n^\Pcal$, are reminiscent of the bridge and pants complexities of knots in $3$-manifolds studied by Johnson and Zupan \cite{johnson2006heegaard,zupan2013bridge}.
-In practice, they are invariants of bridge $n$-sections of (4-manifold, surface) pairs \hbox{(see \autoref{subsec:multisections}).} When the surface is not present, we obtain a complexity measure of a closed $4$-manifold independent from the one originally defined by Kirby and Thompson (see \autoref{cor:ComparingKT1} and \autoref{cor:ComparingKT2}).
-When the 4-manifold is $S^4$, the invariants $\Lcal_3^\Pcal$ and $\Lcal_3^*$ agree with the invariants $\Lcal$ and $\Lcal^*$ of a knotted surface from \cite{blair2020kirby} and \cite{aranda2022bounds}, respectively.
+In practice, they are invariants of bridge $n$-sections of (4-manifold, surface) pairs \hbox{(see \autoref{subsec:multisections}).}